KVoll/Adventure/README.md

 -- Have a logging tool, and use git for version control

 My game is incomplete and a work in progress.
 The demos will be on Oct.
 4, 2013.
-As it stands, I have a working engine with minor formatting "bugs".
+As it stands, I have a working engine with minor formatting issues.
-The engine handles three main commands: look, open, and take.
+The current engine handles three main commands: look, open, and take.
 The player can also open a menu (list of commands), save, and load.

 The biggest thing my game lacks at this point is an engaging storyline.
 The idea was to create a game heavy in story